Same, Same but New – What to Expect in SLO Town

 Park it Like it’s Free

 There has already been enough to stress about this year and parking should not be one.
-The City of San Luis Obispo has been offering free parking downtown.
-This means that you do not have to feed the meters or pay for parking in the structures at this time.
-However, make sure to be mindful of time limits since metered times and any residential parking districts will continue to be enforced.
+The City of San Luis Obispo has been offering free parking in all downtown parking garages and all 10-hour meter spaces!
+However, make sure to be mindful of marked time limits, 30-minute and 2-hour metered spots and any residential parking districts which will continue to be enforced.
 Use this parking guide for more information.

 A Taste of SLO